GPS/GNSS Antenna Installation Guide

 When possible, install the antenna on a metallic surface.
 Some antennas like simpleANT survey antennas already incorporate a large ground plate inside to achieve maximum gain towards the sky.

 In some other cases, like u-blox ANN-MB this ground plane doesn’t fit inside, and there is a big jump in performance if you can mount the antenna for example in the middle of the roof of the car.
 If this is not possible, and still you want to get the best out of it, it is recommended to mount the antenna on a metalic surface of any kind, circular or squared, with a diameter of minimum 10 centimeters, and ideally 15 centimeters.
+If you don’t have the material to build it, you can get our lightweight Ground Plate for GNSS Antennas.

 If you want to learn more about this topic, there’s two very good application note written by u-blox, about general rules for GPS/GNSS antennas: